bbauska/TUMx-DWAPNx/README.md

 For all the other tags, it works in a similar way.

-In the way that there\'s an opening tag,
+In the way that there&apos;s an opening tag,

-then there is more content and then there\'s a closing tag.
+then there is more content and then there&apos;s a closing tag.

 This example here is actually the compiled version